kotekan/kotekan/docs/sphinx/compiling/general.rst

 * `Blaze <https://bitbucket.org/blaze-lib/blaze/src/master/>`_
   * Download and unpack into `/opt`
 * OpenSSL (Package is called ``libssl-dev`` on Ubuntu).
+* Optional python packages can be installed with ``pip3 install -r python/requirements.txt``

 Unit tests:
 -----------